ServBay Documentation: Manage Databases with Adminer

 Overview

-ServBay is a powerful local web development environment designed for macOS, integrating a variety of web servers, programming language runtimes, and database systems.
-To make it easy for developers to manage the built-in databases, ServBay comes pre-installed and configured with Adminer—a powerful yet lightweight database management tool.
-This document will guide you through connecting to and managing the databases included in ServBay using Adminer.
+ServBay is a powerful local web development environment for macOS and Windows, integrating various web servers, language runtimes, and database systems.
+To simplify database management for developers, ServBay comes pre-installed and configured with Adminer—a robust yet lightweight database management tool.
+This document will guide you through connecting to and managing databases included with ServBay using Adminer.

-Adminer is a single-file database management tool written in PHP, supporting multiple database systems such as MySQL, MariaDB, PostgreSQL, SQLite, MongoDB, and more.
-Compared to some larger database management clients, Adminer offers the following notable advantages:
+Adminer is a single-file database management tool written in PHP.
+It supports multiple database systems, including MySQL, MariaDB, PostgreSQL, SQLite, MongoDB, and more.
+Compared to more complex database clients, Adminer offers several key advantages:

-- Lightweight and Single-File Deployment: Adminer consists of just one PHP file, requiring no complex installation process, making it easy to deploy and use.
-ServBay has it integrated and ready to go out of the box.
+- Lightweight and Single File Deployment: Adminer consists of just one PHP file, with no complicated installation required.
+ServBay has integrated Adminer for immediate use.

-- Simple and Intuitive User Interface: Adminer provides a clear, easy-to-navigate UI, enabling even first-time users to get started quickly.
+- Simple and User-Friendly Interface: Its clear layout makes navigation easy; even first-time users can get started quickly.

-- Comprehensive Features: Supports virtually all common database operations, such as creating, modifying, and deleting databases, tables, indexes, users, executing SQL queries, importing/exporting data, and more.
+- Comprehensive Features: Supports almost all common database operations, such as creating, modifying, and deleting databases, tables, indexes, users, running SQL queries, and importing/exporting data.

 Accessing Adminer

-Once ServBay is running, Adminer is automatically launched and accessible through the built-in web server.
-You can access it by visiting ServBay’s default local domain followed by the Adminer filename:
+Once ServBay is running, Adminer is automatically available via ServBay's built-in web server.
+Access it by navigating to ServBay's default local domain and appending the Adminer filename:

 https://servbay.host/adminer.php

-Make sure the ServBay application is running, and both the relevant web server (such as Caddy or Nginx) and the database services you wish to connect to are started.
+Make sure the ServBay application is running, and that both your chosen web server (e.g., Caddy or Nginx) and the database service you wish to connect to are started.

 Connecting to Databases in ServBay

-Adminer's login screen is very intuitive.
-You'll need to select the database type and provide the server address, username, password, and (for some database types) database name.
-ServBay generates default usernames and passwords for the built-in databases; you can find these in the "Database" tab of the ServBay app.
+Adminer's login interface is straightforward.
+Select the database type and provide the server address, username, password, and—for some databases—the database name.
+ServBay auto-generates default usernames and passwords for built-in databases, which you can find in the "Database" tab of the ServBay app.

-ServBay typically comes with MariaDB or MySQL by default.
-In Adminer, you usually select the "MySQL" database type to connect.
+ServBay typically includes MariaDB or MySQL by default.
+In Adminer, choose "MySQL" as the system type.

 https://servbay.host/adminer.php